Improving VAEs' Robustness to Adversarial Attack: Hierarchical --Penalised VAEs

-In the Seatbelt-VAE the likelihood over data is conditioned on all layers, so manipulations to any layer have the potential to be significant.
-We focus on simultaneously attacking all layers of the Seatbelt-VAE, noting that, as shown in the Appendix, this is more effective that just targeting the top or base layers individually.
-Hence our adversarial objective for the Seatbelt-VAE is based on the following generalisation of that introduced in~\citep{Tabacof2016,Gondim2018} to attack all the layers at the same time:
+\paragraph{Attacking Hierarchical $TC$--Penalised VAEs} In the above hierarchical model the likelihood over data is conditioned on all layers, so manipulations to any layer have the potential to be significant.
+We focus on simultaneously attacking all layers, noting that, as shown in Appendix \ref{app:attack_heatmaps}, this is more effective that just targeting the top or base layers individually.
+Hence our adversarial objective for Seatbelt-VAEs is the following generalisation of that introduced in~\cite{Tabacof2016,Gondim2018, Kos2018}, to attack all the layers at the same time: